Spiritual Life Insurance

 From Psalm 49 No one can redeem the life of another or give to God a ransom for them—the ransom for a life is costly, no payment is ever enough—so that they should live on forever and not see decay".

-King David understood this truth in 1000 BCE, do you today?
+King David understood this truth in 1000 BC, do you today?

 The Bible teaches that everyone has sinned and our sin holds a penalty of death.
 With certainty, physical death, but just as certain the Bible declares that dying with sin in your life produces an eternal separation with God.
 For a perfect and holy God refuses to live in the presence of evil, corruption, and sin.
 So how can a holy God and an unholy people be reunited?